sist-cs120/acoustic-lan/src/project_2/part_5.md

 - TA starts by playing the jamming source.
 - NODE1 initiates the transmission of 6250 bytes of data to NODE2.
 - NODE2 initiates the transmission of 5000 bytes of data to NODE1. (immidiately after NODE1)
-- NODE1 saves received data to `output.bin`
+- NODE1 saves received data to `output2.bin`
-- NODE2 saves received data to `output.bin`
+- NODE2 saves received data to `output1.bin`
 - **NODE2 should finish the transmission before NODE1.**
 - **Data transmitted by both nodes should be error free.**
 - Timing requirement